 Cringleford GNLP0307, GNLP0327 requires land for a new primary school and enhanced walking routes to nearby schools.
 These elements will benefit children of primary school age, although the improvements to walking routes will benefit pedestrians of all ages.
+KES2 is allocated for employment uses, which will help to address any local socio-economic inequalities.

 Easton & Honingham EAS1 requires expansion of the local primary school and provision of pedestrian and cycle links to Ormiston Victory Academy and Easton College.
 This would benefit young people.
+The new village hall will benefit local residents needing access to meeting places.

-Hellesdon HEL2 safeguards a site for school provision.
+Hellesdon HEL1 includes an allocation for employment uses, which will help access to employment for local residents.
+HEL2 safeguards a site for school provision.
 This will benefit children of school age.